odionomoh/LITA_Knowledge_Base/README.md

 2. Data visualization and summarization using Pivot Tables
 3. Querying and analyzing relational databases using SQL
 4. Collaborative version control using GitHub
+5. Data modeling and visualization using Power BI
+6. Data transformation and appending using Power Query
+7. Creating calculated columns and measures using DAX functions

 ### Featured Projects:
 ---